DevBrunoo/Wordpress-and-Hubspot-Themes/Wordpress-themes/ai-theme-IA/README.md

 # AI Theme

 ## Description
 The AI Theme is a WordPress theme designed to showcase artificial intelligence features.
-It provides a clean and modern interface for displaying AI-related content, including dashboards and widgets.
+It provides a clean and modern interface for displaying AI-related content, including dashboards and widgets.cok

 ## Features
 - Support for post thumbnails